packit/research/downstream/README.md

 #### How to enhance the workflow?

 In the usual case, no enhancement is needed.
-If we need one, we can use packit config to provide this extra info.
+If we need one, we can use packit config or dist-git commit to provide this extra info.

 #### What this should done?